orion-project/rezonator2/help/glossary.rst

 **Tangential Plane, T-plane**

-Tangential plane is the plane containing all the resonator's elements (the plane of an optical stand).
+The tangential plane is the plane containing all the resonator's elements (the plane of an optical stand).
 Beams are refracted or reflected in this plane.

 **Sagittal Plane, S-plane**

-Sagittal plane is the plane containing element's optical axis and perpendicular to the tangential plane.
+The sagittal plane is the plane containing the element's optical axis and perpendicular to the tangential plane.

     .. image:: img/planes_ts.png